What is gangrene?

 When a patient presents with peripheral ischaemia or gangrene of unknown cause, a thorough physical examination is undertaken to evaluate the vascular system including the heart and the peripheral pulses.
 An electrocardiogram (ECG) assesses cardiac function.
 Blood pressure is measured by Doppler ultrasound of both lower limbs and both upper limbs to calculate the Ankle Brachial Index (ABI).

-- ABI 1–1.4 is normal, ie the pressure in the lower limbs is the same or greater than the upper limbs.
+- ABI 1–1.4 is normal when the pressure in the lower limbs is the same or greater than the upper limbs.

 - ABI 0.5–0.8 indicates mild to moderate arterial disease.